tripmine253/massdrop_qmk/keyboards/clueboard60/keymaps/default/readme.md

-# The default keymap for simontester
+# The default keymap for clueboard 60%